Optimal Inference After Model Selection: Introduction

 What exactly is ``invalid'' about this test?
-After all, the probability of falsely rejecting a given $H_{0,i}$ is still $\alpha$, since most of the time, $H_{0,i}$ is simply not tested at all.
+After all, the probability of falsely rejecting a given $H_{0,i}$ is still $\P(|Y_i| > 1.96) = 0.05$, since $H_{0,i}$ is simply not tested at all most of the time.
 Rather, the troubling feature is that the error rate among the hypotheses {\em selected} for testing is possibly much higher than $\alpha$.
 To be precise, let $n_0$ be the number of true null effects and suppose $n_0 \to \infty$ as $n\to\infty$.
 Then, in the long run, the fraction of errors among the true nulls we test is

 which for the nominal test is $\Phi(-1.96) / \Phi(-1) \approx .16$.

 Thus, we see that \eqref{eq:selective_type_1_error}, the probability of a false rejection conditional on selection, is a natural error criterion to control in the presence of selection.
 In this example, we can directly control \eqref{eq:selective_type_1_error} at level $\alpha=0.05$ simply by finding the critical value $c$ solving